 The Company uses the asset and liability method to account for income taxes.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to differences between the carrying amounts of existing assets and liabilities for accounting purposes, and their respective tax bases.
 Deferred income tax assets and liabilities are measured using tax rates that have been enacted or substantively enacted applied to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in statutory tax rates is recognized in profit or loss in the year of change.
-Deferred income tax assets are reviewed at the end of each reporting period.
+Deferred income tax assets are recorded when their recoverability is considered probable and are reviewed at the end of each reporting period.